swlaschin/fsharpforfunandprofit.com/_posts/2020-12-22-dependencies-3.md

 But it's not all good news.
 The Reader monad has the same major issue that all monad-centric approaches do: it's hard to mix and match them with other types.

 For example, if you want to return a `Result` as well as a `Reader`, you can't just quickly integrate the two types.
 And if you want to add `Async` to the design as well, it can get even more complicated.
 Yes, there is a solution to this, but it is all too easy to become bogged down in "Type Tetris", spending too much time trying to get the types to match up.

-Furthermore, deeply nested or deeply chained Readers can negatively affect performance.
-They cause higher memory use, more garbage collection, and a possibility of stack overflows.
+In fact, for the "edge" part of your code, which is heavily I/O, I would not use Reader at all because of the pain of these mismatches.
+Save the Reader approach for injecting dependencies like loggers into your pure code.

 To summarize, I think that Readers are a good tool to have in your toolbox, especially if you are passionate about keeping your code pure, Haskell style.
 But F# is not Haskell, and so I think that using Reader by default is overkill.
 I'd probably reach first for one of the other approaches discussed in this series, depending on the circumstances.

 We are not done yet!
-In the [next and final post](/posts/dependencies-4/), we'll look at one more approach to managing dependencies: the interpreter pattern.
+In the [next post](/posts/dependencies-4/), we'll look at one more approach to managing dependencies: the interpreter pattern.

 *The source code for this post is available at [this gist](https://gist.github.com/swlaschin/4ed2e4e8ea5b63c968bc469fbce620b5).*